 Additional items for consideration: Please see Appendix 2 for background/reference material for consideration.

-Consensus Compensation Recommendation #5: Approve a Compensation Working Group/Task Force
+Consensus Compensation Recommendation #5: Approve a Compensation Task Force

-Approve an ongoing Compensation Working Group / Task Force – potentially collaborating with, or to be integrated with a post-CDEI Working Group/mini team – to conduct necessary action items and allow for ample time to successfully implement the Compensation recommendations 1-4.
+Approve an ongoing Compensation Task Force – potentially collaborating with, or to be integrated with a post-CDEI Working Group/mini team – to conduct necessary action items and allow for ample time to successfully implement the Compensation recommendations 1-4.

-Deadline: Approval of this ongoing Sub-Working Group to be finalized no later than CAEECC’s Q1 Quarterly - Part 2 meeting on April 12, 2022.
+Deadline: Approval of this [potentially ongoing] Task Force to be finalized no later than CAEECC’s Q1 Quarterly - Part 2 meeting on April 12, 2022.

 Section 3: Competency Building Recommendations